chaos-hip/partmate/README.md

 A Companion App for Partkeepr.
 Simple access for Stock Activities via Smartphone (or Browser).

-The RepairCafé Hilpoltstein uses Parkeepr as Inventory-System
+The RepairCafé Hilpoltstein uses Parkeepr as Inventory-System.